 TASK TWO: SUMMARISE IT TASK THREE: TRANSFORM IT Summarise Machiavelli's argument in fifty words or Transform Machiavelli's argument into TWO images. fewer.
 Label your images with quotations.
-TASK FOUR: CONSIDER IT Explain how Machiavelli's argument relates to Macbetl h's actions.
+TASK FOUR: CONSIDER IT Explain how Machiavelli's argument relates to Macbet

-ACTIVITY FOUR: Witchcraft in the time of Shakespeare
+ACTIVITY FOUR: Witchcraft in the time of Shakespeare Read the information and complete the tasks